- Living Here

 If golf is on the agenda, Windwood of Watertown is a public golf course, which includes outstanding amenities and appeals to a variety of skill levels.
 Watertown has 2 bowling alleys and a movie theater if indoor activities are called for.

 During the year, Watertown plays host to many festivals, celebrations and competitions.
-The Watertown Art Festival kicks off the summer in June, followed by the city’s Fourth of July Celebration, Rockman Challenge, Run from the Cops, Rock River Winefest, Fall Festival and the Holiday of Lights parade, which rounds out the year.
+The Watertown Art Festival kicks off the summer in June, followed by the city’s Fourth of July Celebration, Run from the Cops, Fall Festival and the Holiday of Lights parade, which rounds out the year.

 For those looking for day trip activities there are several tours to be taken including the historic Octagon House and America’s First Kindergarten, Berres Brothers Coffee Roasters and Rosy-Lane Holsteins farm.
 Visitors can also stop by the Chamber to pick up any of the eight historic walking and driving tours of the city.
 The tours feature Main Street, Washington Street, Clyman Street, City Parks and more.

-If an overnight stay is in order, guests can choose from several hotels throughout the city.
-Those looking for historic accommodations will find the Jesse Stone House Bed and Breakfast a perfect choice to end the day.
+If an overnight stay is in order, guests can choose from several hotels throughout the city for the perfect way to end the day.

 Be sure to check our Calendar of Events for more activities and events held throughout the year.